-Implementation of the extended metamodel in IBM Rational Requirements Composer: For our proof-of-concept we used a recently released requirements engineering and storyboarding tool, IBM Rational Requirements Composer (RRC).
+For our proof-of-concept we used a recently released requirements engineering and storyboarding tool, IBM Rational Requirements Composer (RRC).
 Version 2.0 of this Jazz repository-based product became generally available on jazz.net in November 2009.
 The RRC metamodel by default supports artifacts such as business process models, use case diagrams, storyboards, but also supplemental rich text documents representing features and non-functional requirements.
 All artifacts as well as external resources can be linked to each other via Web URLs.
 Via attribute groups, the default metamodel can be extended.

 We first created custom attribute groups to represent the original metamodel and then added new attribute groups representing ADDriverType and ADDeferredOutcome.
 ADOutcomeHistory does not require product configuration; it is supported by the server component of the RRC product (via the snapshotting capabilities which stores model versions in the Jazz repository).
 Next, we instantiated SOA model elements (instances) via templates we created from sample rich text artifacts which use the newly defined attribute groups.
 The sample model elements were populated from the existing SOA guidance model available in Architectural Decision Knowledge Web Tool (via copy-paste).
 Finally, fine grained traceability links were added to demonstrate requirements to decisions linkage.

-The sample links from requirements to issues and back (introduced in the previous section and shown in the extended UML diagram) demonstrate the technical feasibility of our concepts; the links reside on the individual requirement/issue/outcome instance level, not on document-todocument level.
+The sample links from requirements to issues and back (introduced in the previous section and shown in the extended UML diagram in Figure 2) demonstrate the technical feasibility of our concepts; the links reside on the individual requirement/issue/outcome instance level, not on document-to-document level.
 This paves the way for requirements to decisions integration as suggested by our metamodel extensions.
 Concerns expressed as ADDriverType become first class citizens in the user interface (tagged as architecturally significant requirements) and the architecture of the tool (unlike in the original implementations).
 In conclusion, this implementation demonstrated that the extended metamodel is generic and expressive enough to be supported in multiple tools.

-5. Case Study: Instantiation for SOA Enterprise Applications
+5 Instantiation for SOA Enterprise Applications

-We applied our decision modeling and linking concepts to an industrial case study from the telecommunications industry.
-We focused on one particular set of architectural decisions within the boundaries of the executive decision to use process-enabled SOA as the primary architectural style of the system.
-This industrial case study concerns the modernization of an existing, business-to-business order management system in a major telecommunications company employing a wholesaler-retailer business model [16].
+We applied our extended metamodel to an industrial case study from the telecommunications industry.
+This industrial case study concerns the modernization of an existing, business-to-business order management system (OM) in a major telecommunications company employing a wholesaler-retailer business model [12].
 In this business process-centric scenario, a key business requirement (concern) was to ensure enterprise resource integrity over multiple channel interactions and time.
 User channels included the Internet (providing end user self services) and call centers.
 Two of the order management processes consisted of up to 19 steps and could run for up to 24 hours.
 Market deregulation and increasing competition caused the concrete problem of having to coordinate competing requests for the same physical resources in the shared telephony network.
 This coordination was seen to improve customer satisfaction (measured as number of successful order requests).
-Figure 4 describes the main use cases and stakeholders of the two business process described before (i.e., create PSTN service, move PSTN service):